 Cane di Oropa Temperament

 The Cane di Oropa is a working dog.
-They are athletic hence can easily run up and down the hilltops to round up sheep while herding.
-This breed is obedient, which makes it easier for the shepherd to coordinate with them and manage the flocks.
+They’re very athletic and can easily run up and down the hilltops to round up sheep while herding.
+A bright spot is their obedience, which makes it easier for the shepherd to coordinate with them and manage the flocks.

-They have a lot of energy that needs to be dealt with.
+On the other hand, these dogs have a lot of energy that needs to be dealt with.
 The most ideal situation is a large backyard in which they can run freely.
 Otherwise, expect to take them out multiple times a day to get their needed exercise in.
-They’re meant to run.
+After all, they’re meant to run.

 Let us know in the comments section below, which was your favorite Italian dog?
 Also, let us know if we missed any that deserves to be on here!